business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 1. It helps you stand out.

 For every product on the market, countless brands are vying for customers’ attention.
-One way to clear the clutter and stand out from the crowd is to ensure your product packaging is captivating.
-You can be incredibly bold and playful to attract attention, use stylization with quirky patterns to make your packaging shine, or tell a unique story with your packaging’s text and imagery.
+One way to clear the clutter and stand out is to ensure your product packaging is captivating.
+You can be incredibly bold and playful to attract attention, use stylization with quirky patterns to make your packaging shine or tell a unique story with your packaging’s text and imagery.
 You have endless possibilities to make your product’s packaging speak for itself.

 2. It influences a consumer’s purchase decision.

-The colors, patterns and textures in your product packaging play a role in a consumer’s purchase decision.
-The human brain reacts to patterns and colors in unique ways, so choosing your colors wisely can really pay off.
-Study your target demographic and customize product packaging for maximum impact on the retail shelf.
+The colors, patterns and textures in your product packaging affect a consumer’s purchase decision.
+The human brain reacts uniquely to patterns and colors, so choosing colors wisely can pay off.
+Study your brand’s target demographic and customize product packaging for maximum impact on the retail shelf.

 3. It makes a great marketing tool.

-People make a purchase decision within seconds of being presented with a product, which is why product packaging is a brilliant marketing tool.
+People make a purchase decision within seconds of being presented with a product, which is why packaging is a brilliant marketing tool.
 Messages on packaging can bring a smile to your face or trigger a sweet memory.
-Messaging has emotional appeal, which is key for establishing a connection between customer and company.
-Use the text on your packaging to sell the prospective consumer on your product and your business.
+Emotional appeal is critical for establishing a connection between the customer and the company.
+Use the text on your packaging to sell the prospective consumer about your product and your business.

 4. It increases brand recognition.